Pyrospower/Pyrospower/README.md

 - 👀 I’m interested in video games, anime, manga, and IT.
 - 🎥 I also make [VTuber clips](https://youtube.com/@Pyrospower/videos) and enjoy contributing to the community.
 - 🌱 Currently, I'm in my last year of IT school, learning and expanding my skill set every day.
-- 🛠️ I'm working with a range of technologies, constantly improving and seeking out new challenges.
 - 📫 How to reach me: [GitHub page](https://pyrospower.github.io)

 <!--